sanger-bentley-group/gps-pipeline/README.md

 - This is a modified version of [AMR predictor](https://github.com/BenJamesMetcalf/Spn_Scripts_Reference) by Ben Metcalf ([@BenJamesMetcalf](https://github.com/BenJamesMetcalf)) at the Centre for Disease Control (CDC)
 - This project uses a Docker image built from a [custom fork](https://github.com/HarryHung/spn-resistance-pbp)
   - The fork changes the Docker image from a Docker executable image to a Docker environment for Nextflow integration
-  - The Docker image provides the containerised environment for `PBP_RESISTANCE` process of the `amr.nf` module
+  - The Docker image provides the containerised environment with SPN-PBP-MAR for `PBP_RESISTANCE` process of the `amr.nf` module

 [Unicycler](https://github.com/rrwick/Unicycler)
 - **Wick RR, Judd LM, Gorrie CL, Holt KE**.
 Unicycler: resolving bacterial genome assemblies from short and long sequencing reads. *PLoS Comput Biol* 2017.